Richsoul/My-first-game/README.md

 - add other objects to updateObstacles func
 Tuesday:
 - make itemSpawner function
-- make upgrade feature
+- make upgrade feature for shop scene
 Wednesday:
 - return to previous page button
 - keep working on itemSpawner(different reactions on every obstacle)
 Thursday:
-- make hero start swiming from beach
+- make hero start swiming from shallow water
-- delete all results, upgrades button
+- "delete all results, upgrades" button
 Friday:
-- polish everything upolished, undone
+- polish everything upolished/undone
+- different kinds of items

 #### Week 3
 * [goals for the week]
+Monday:
+- you loose the last item you've collected
+- particle effect of how much money you earned for particular item, when you collect it

 #### Week 4
 * [goals for the week, should be finishing all core gameplay]